INTERNATIONAL HOSPITALITY Management

 International Live Project Management

-This module is based on an overseas visit to undertake a specific consultancy project.
+This module is linked to an overseas visit to undertake a specific consultancy project.
 By applying your project management skills to an international destination, you will develop your ability to produce management solutions for a real case study.
 You will get involved with project management at all stages, work in a team whilst leading a particular work package.
 The collaborative teamwork will focus on developing strategies/ solutions to your given project brief.
 Please note: the costs of the essential elements of the trip will be covered by UCB.

-Managing Across Cultures
+Leading Across Cultures

 Strategic Financial Analysis